KyleRego/anki_books/docs/postgres.md

 sudo service postgresql start
 ```

-It is probably best to add an alias for this command.
 With Ubuntu, adding the following to the `.bashrc` creates the alias when the Bash shell starts:

 `alias startpg='sudo service postgresql start'`